across the world

 5 Crucial Steps Completing the Title Search Process

-In real estate law, a title search (also called property title search) is a process followed to retrieve documents that can help determine relevant interests in the property and concerning regulations.
+In real estate law, a title search (also called property title search) is a process followed to retrieve documents.
+It can help determine relevant interests in the property and concerning regulations.
 A title search is typically performed to find answers to these questions about a property up for sale.

-Does the property owner a saleable interest in the property?
+Does the property owner have a saleable interest in the property?

 What type of allowances and restrictions are there about the land usage?